Team Leaders are the heartbeat of the Contact Center.

 These are the places where you’ll hear the bosses talk about ‘on the job’ learning as the solution to building Team Leader competency.

-Or they may be Organizations that pay lip service to the Customer ecosystem — ‘talking the talk’ — without actually dedicating resources or qualified leadership to manage the ecosystem, othewise known as ‘walking the walk’.
+Or they may be Organizations that pay lip service to the Customer ecosystem — ‘talking the talk’ — without actually dedicating resources or qualified leadership to manage the ecosystem, otherwise known as ‘walking the walk’.

 Here we are back to the industry challenge again.